-LE 227 Estates & Trusts
+LE 227 Estates & Trusts FA 3 s.h.

 This course covers estates, powers and trust, intestacy and probate, and the preparation of wills.
 A study of laws applicable to each as well as the organization and jurisdiction of the appropriate probate court is included.
 A detailed analysis of the administration of estates and a review of estate and inheritance taxes is covered.
 Prerequisite: LE 101 or Equivalent.
 Hours of class per week: 3.